Neglected solutions in quadratic gravity: The family

-The only missing ingredient in the proof that the field equations can be solved order by order is the discussion of the remaining component, $\mathcal{E}^\theta{}_\theta = 0$.
-This is done by invoking the generalised Bianchi identity $\nabla^\nu \mathcal{E}_{\mu\nu} = 0$, which constrains the components of the field equations.
-Indeed, using the expansions~\eqref{expeom}, at the lowest order one obtains \beq ( \mathcal{E}^\theta{}_\theta )_{0} = \frac{p ( \mathcal{E}^t{}_t )_{0} - (p-2 q+2) ( \mathcal{E}^u{}_u )_{0}}{2 (2 p-3 q)} . \eeq Therefore, solving the components $tt$ and $uu$ guarantees that the $\theta\theta$ one is solved at this order as well.
-Moreover, one can show that if the field equations are solved up to a certain order $N$, \textit{i.e.}, $( \mathcal{E}^t{}_t )_n = ( \mathcal{E}^u{}_u )_n = ( \mathcal{E}^\theta{}_\theta )_n = 0$ for all $n=0,1,\ldots,N$, then at the next order it is also sufficient to solve the components $tt$ and $uu$, because \beq 0 = ( \mathcal{E}^\theta{}_\theta )_{N+1} = \frac{ p ( \mathcal{E}^t{}_t )_{N+1} - [2 (N + 1) +p-2 q+2] ( \mathcal{E}^u{}_u )_{N+1} }{2 (2 p-3 q)} \nonumber \eeq will be satisfied too.
-It follows by induction that the equation $\mathcal{E}^\theta{}_\theta = 0$ is also satisfied by the solution presented above.

-Regarding the number of free parameters, since Eqs.~\eqref{E_N} with $N=0$ are solved for $f_1$ and $h_1$, and subsequently for $f_2$, $h_2$ and so on, we conclude that the solutions in the form~\eqref{metric-U} are characterised by two free parameters: $f_0$ and $h_0$, but only one is physical.
-Switching back to coordinates~\eqref{metric}, the solutions have the additional (non-physical) free parameter $r_0$.
+Regarding the number of free parameters, since Eqs.~\eqref{E_N} with $N=0$ are solved for $f_1$ and $h_1$, and subsequently for $f_2$, $h_2$ and so on, we conclude that the solutions in the form~\eqref{metric-U} have two free parameters ($f_0$ and $h_0$).
+Returning to the coordinates~\eqref{metric}, there is the additional (non-physical) free parameter $r_0$.
+Due to the residual gauge freedom, only one parameter is physical.

 As an explicit example, consider the models with $\omega = 841/81$, that have a solution with $p=13$, $q=10$ and the indicial structure $\lbrace 1/5 ,13/10 \rbrace$ in modified Schwarzschild coordinates --- or $(-3/2,13/2)_0$ in the standard ones.
 Setting $r_0 = 0$, its first few terms read